nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    <br></br>

 #### _Windows users_
-5. Use windows search and type Terminal, click on open.
+5. Use windows search and type Terminal, click on open.<br>

    ![windowsterminal](images/WindowsTerminal.png)
 <br></br>
 You will see a window like this. <br>

    ![openwindows](images/OpenWindowsTerminal.png)

 6. Click into the folder created in step 3.
 Click on the empty space of the bar located at the top and copy the file path.<br>

    ![windowsfilepath](images/Windowsfilepath.png)
    <box type="info" seamless>
    <strong>Note:</strong> File path here is highlighted in blue